12-Gage/Webscraper/README.md

 3. Outputs the paragraph under said topic

 ### Disclaimer
-We are still working on connecting our Anvil app so our code is user-friendly and dynamic.
+We are still working on connecting our Anvil app so our webscraper is user-friendly and dynamic.

 ## How to run our Anvil App: